dlang-tour/core/public/content/en/welcome.md

 panel allows navigation to the next or previous section.

 The code editor contains D source code which can compiled and run online.
-The program's output, or compile errors, are displayed in the box beneath the code editor.
+The program's output - and sometimes compile errors - are displayed in the box beneath the code editor.

 Each section comes with a source code example that can be modified and used to experiment with D's language features.